The history of the cocktail dress

 Styling of the cocktail dress

-A cocktail dress is usually very simple and thus it is easy to style with jewelry, shoes and accessories.
-Should the dress be styled for a finer event or New Year's Eve, we will recommend some finer jewelry and possibly. long satin gloves.
-A must always be a pair of thin stockings with nails from What Katie Did, and a pair of pumps from Miss L Fire.
+A cocktail dress is usually very simple and thus easy to style with jewellery, shoes and accessories.
+If the dress is to be styled for a finer event or New Year's Eve, we would recommend some finer jewelery and possibly long satin gloves.
+A must always be a pair of thin stockings with seams from What Katie Did, and a pair of nice heels.

-Click here to see our selection of satin gloves
+Click here if you want to see our selection of satin gloves

 See all our cocktail dresses in our store in Copenhagen

 We always have a good selection of cocktail dresses in different colors and cuts in stock both here on our webshop and in the store in Copenhagen N. Here on the webshop you can browse and see what we have in stock of cocktail dresses right now, but do you have the opportunity for to look past our store in Copenhagen we would recommend you this.

 We will be happy to welcome you and give you guidance and tips the absolutely perfect cocktail dress.

 Do you have any questions regarding our cocktail dresses?